Garrettwalker1/ediths-picks/tools/test/2-MODEL_VS_BOOK_TEST_RUNBOOK-38ac4cbb.md

 A predictive signal requires at least 100 settled NFL games and 500 exact outcomes in that market family, improvement on both registered primary metrics, and paired game-bootstrap 95% upper bounds below zero.
 A betting-edge label additionally requires prospective positive CLV after vig and a positive lower 95% bound on net return from recommendations whose rules were frozen before the quote.

 Until those gates clear, keep the dashboard's model-price differences suppressed and label outputs research only.

+## Coverage rule (Garrett, 2026-09-04)

+Every game in the week window gets a frozen model prediction - full-week coverage (Thu/Sun/Mon or whatever the window spans) is the standing default for NFL and CFB boards, not a subset.
+Any number generated after that game's kickoff is labeled post-kickoff and is excluded from pregame grading sets.